 How long do implants last?

 An implant will normally serve its owner for life, modern implants placed over 40 years ago are still functioning today!
 Statistics confirm a success rate of nearly 95% for individual implants and even higher for the bridges they support.
+We have placed many thousands of implants and presently have documented success rates higher that the published figures.

 Is the treatment painful?

 Patients are often surprised at how little discomfort they experience during and after implant procedures.
-In general the placing of a single implant fixture is no more traumatic than a tooth extraction.
+In general, the placing of a single implant fixture is no more traumatic than a tooth extraction.

 Is it expensive?